CLOSE SEARCH

 Prevention of immediate competition

-Opportunity to stabilize team
+Opportunity to stabilise team

 Clear ongoing employment obligations